-You can view the IMM event log through the Event Log link in the integrated management module (IMM) Web interface.
+You can view the IMM event log through the Event Log link in the IMM Web interface.

-The following table describes the methods that you can use to view the event logs, depending on the condition of the system-board tray.
-The first three conditions generally do not require that you restart the system-board tray.
+The following table describes the methods that you can use to view the event logs, depending on the condition of the server.
+The first two conditions generally do not require that you restart the server.

-Condition Action The system-board tray is not hung and is connected to a network.
-Run Portable or Installable DSA to view the diagnostic event log or create an output file that you can send to IBM service and support.
-Alternatively, you can use IPMItool to view the system-event log.
-The system-board tray is not hung and is not connected to a network.
+Condition Action The server is not hung and is connected to a Use any of the following methods: network.
+Run Portable or Installable DSA to view the event logs or create an output file that you can send to IBM service and support.
+In a Web browser, type the IP address of the IMM and go to the Event Log page. • Use IPMItool to view the system-event log.
+The server is not hung and is not connected to a network.
 Use IPMItool locally to view the system-event log.
-The system-board tray is not hung and has a Remote Supervisor Adapter II or integrated management module (IMM).
-In a Web browser, type the IP address of the Remote Supervisor Adapter II or IMM and go to the Event Log page.
-The system-board tray is hung.
-If DSA Preboot is installed, restart the system-board tray and press F2 to start DSA Preboot and view the diagnostic event log.
-If DSA Preboot is not installed, insert the DSA Preboot CD or USB flash drive and restart the system-board tray to start DSA Preboot and view the diagnostic event log.
-Alternatively, you can restart the system-board tray and press F1 to start the Setup utility and view the POST event log or system-event log.
-For more information, see "Viewing event logs from the Setup utility" on page 23.
+The server is hung.
+If DSA Preboot is installed, restart the server and press F2 to start DSA Preboot and view the event logs.
+If DSA Preboot is not installed, insert the DSA Preboot CD and restart the server to start DSA Preboot and view the event logs.
+Alternatively, you can restart the server and press F1 to start the Setup utility and view the POST event log or system-event log.
+For more information, see "Viewing event logs through the Setup utility" on page 25.